A young athlete reaches out to Duke basketball’s Kara Lawson with an unusual problem: Her will to win is making her miserable.

 It’s great that you’re competitive, HAM.
 I get it.
 And I share your drive.

 I started training to win at age 3.
-Inspired by sprinter Evelyn Ashford winning gold at the '84 Olympics, I'd try to race cars—on foot, from the pavement—as they drove past my house in Alexandria, Virginia.
-I can't imagine what my parents thought of me!
+Inspired by sprinter Evelyn Ashford winning gold at the ’84 Olympics, I’d try to race cars — on foot, from the sidewalk — as they drove past my house in Alexandria, Virginia.
+I can’t imagine what my parents thought of me!

 That competitive drive still fuels me, just like it fuels you.
 But it sounds as though your drive is coming at a cost.
 And that’s something you’ll want to get ahead of before you end up hating your sport.

-To achieve balance, I look for moments when I can focus on all the non-basketball things I love.
+To achieve balance, I look for moments when I can focus on all the nonbasketball things I love.
 What do you love to do off the track?
-Maybe it's playing with your dog, listening to music or spending time with your family.
-It doesn't matter what it is, as long as it gives you some mental space.
-And if you can't seem to relax straight away, be patient with yourself.
+Maybe it’s playing with your dog, listening to music, or spending time with your family.
+It doesn’t matter what it is, as long as it gives you some mental space.
+And if you can’t seem to relax right away, be patient with yourself.

-You can even look for opportunities to refocus during breaks in training, on the team bus or in the changing rooms.
-When I was a point guard in Tennessee, my coach, Pat Summitt, would make me give speeches to the team on topics that didn't have much to do with basketball.
-At first, it felt terrifying (and, if I'm being honest, pointless), but then it clicked.
-Coach Summitt was trying to show me that connecting with others could empower me—and my teammates.
+You can even look for opportunities to refocus during practice breaks, on the team bus, or in the locker room.
+When I was a point guard at Tennessee, my coach, Pat Summitt, would make me give speeches to the team on topics that didn’t have much to do with basketball.
+At first it felt terrifying (and, if I’m being honest, pointless), but then it clicked.
+Coach Summitt was trying to show me that connecting with others could empower me — and my teammates.

-Another thing that might be contributing to your obsession with winning is a fear of losing, which is something that a lot of athletes struggle with.
+Another thing that might be contributing to your obsession to win is a fear of losing, which is something that a lot of athletes struggle with.
 In the immediate aftermath, losing sleep or being upset is part of the experience.
-But if that continues in the long term?
-That's not a good sign.
+But if that continues long-term?
+That’s not a good sign.

 Keeping your losses in perspective is really important.
-Look, athletes aren't born pro or able to handle high-stakes situations perfectly.
-I sure wasn't.
-Getting there required a lot of success—but also a lot of failure.
+Look, athletes aren’t born clutch or able to handle high-stakes situations perfectly.
+I sure wasn’t.
+Getting there required a lot of success — but also a lot of failure.
 In basketball, there might be 12 mistakes made on a single possession, even in game six of the NBA Finals.
-Of course, no one wants to make mistakes, but they happen.
-And when they've happened to me, I've relied on my resilience to help me move forwards.
+Of course no one wants to make mistakes, but they happen.
+And when they happened to me, I relied on my resilience to help me move forward.

-One way you can build your resilience is by giving yourself a break when you make a mistake—and to your teammates, too.
+One way you can build your resilience is by giving some grace to yourself when you make a mistake — and to your teammates too.
 Shifting your mindset takes practice.
-But if you stick with it, you won't just continue to master your sport, you'll also continue to love it.
+But if you stick with it, you won’t just continue to master your sport, you’ll also continue to love it.